-To study in Germany, you need to prove that you speak English or German well enough to study in that language.
-This proof needs to be delivered by handing in an official language certificate, unless you are a native speaker or have graduated from an English or German speaking program.
-Of course, getting to this point requires hard work.
-But do not worry: Universities will not expect you to speak anywhere near as perfectly as a native speaker.
+To study in Germany, you must prove that you speak English or German well enough to study in that language.
+Unless you are a native speaker or have graduated from an English or German language programme, you will need to provide an official language certificate.
+Of course, it takes hard work to get to this point.
+But have no fear: universities will not expect you to be anywhere near as perfect as a native speaker.

-More than 245.000 international students are currently enrolled at German universities, most of them come from non-English and non-German speaking countries.
-Therefore, universities are prepared to have second-language speakers in the classroom.
+More than 245,000 international students are currently enrolled at German universities, most of them from non-English and non-German-speaking countries.
+Universities are therefore prepared to have second language speakers in the classroom.

-Even some of your professors will speak with accents, especially if you study in an English-taught international program.
-So as soon as you reach the required level, do not be afraid that you do not speak enough English or German.
-You will have to invest some time and effort, but the language level required from you is fair and reachable.
-Even if you have never been to an English or German-speaking country and feel like you are not as much of an expert as you would like to be – YET!
+Even some of your professors will speak with an accent, especially if you are studying on an international programme taught in English.
+So, once you have reached the required level, do not worry about not speaking enough English or German.
+You will have to put in some time and effort, but the language level required of you is fair and achievable.
+Even if you have never been to an English or German speaking country and feel that you are not as much of an expert as you would like to be - YET!

 Which English language certificates are recognized in Germany?